 KEF Eligibility Requirements

-KEF offers merit-based scholarships to Koniag, Incorporated shareholders and registered descendants.
+KEF offers merit-based scholarships to Koniag Shareholders and registered Descendants.
 These scholarships are competitive and are scored by an independent scholarship review committee.
 GPA requirements vary by award and must be met to be considered eligible for award.
 Applications must be submitted by the posted deadline.
 Awarded funds are disbursed directly to the university/program, and cannot be applied to accounts in arrears.
 Award amounts may vary depending on availability of funds.

 - Current minimum cumulative grade point average (GPA) of a 2.5 or equivalent for KEF General.

-- Full-time undergraduate students must be enrolled in a minimum of 12 credits/4 classes per term; graduate students must be deemed as a full-time student according to individual university requirement.
+- Full-time undergraduate students must be enrolled in a minimum of 12 credits/4 classes per term.

-- Part-time undergraduate students must be enrolled in a minimum of 6 credits/2 classes per term; graduate students must be deemed as a part-time student according to individual university requirements.
+- Part-time undergraduate students must be enrolled in a minimum of 6 credits/2 classes per term.

-- Must meet all other KEF eligibility requirements and be in good standing with KEF’s other scholarship programs.
+- Must be in good standing with KEF’s other scholarship programs.

 The Shareholder Descendant Database Application can be found here.